Fund of funds: Private-equity funds

 According to Preqin (formerly known as Private Equity Intelligence), in 2006, funds investing in other private-equity funds (i.e., FOFs, including secondary funds) amounted to 14% of all committed capital in the private-equity market.
-The following ranking of private-equity FOF investment managers is based on information published by Private Equity Intelligence:
+The following ranking of private-equity FOF investment managers is based on information published by Preqin in 2020:

-Source: Preqin (formerly known as Private Equity Intelligence)

-According to 2011 Preqin Global Private Equity Report, largest firms by total FOF capital raised in the last ten years ($bn) are:

-Source: Preqin

 Fund of hedge funds

 A fund of hedge funds is a fund of funds that invests in a portfolio of different hedge funds to provide broad exposure to the hedge fund industry and to diversify the risks associated with a single investment fund.
 Funds of hedge funds select hedge fund managers and construct portfolios based upon those selections.
 The fund of hedge funds is responsible for hiring and firing the managers in the fund.
 Some funds of hedge funds might have only one hedge fund in them, which lets ordinary investors into a highly acclaimed fund, or many hedge funds.

 Funds of hedge funds generally charge a fee for their services, always in addition to the hedge fund's management and performance fees, which can be 1.5% and 15–30%, respectively.
 Fees can reduce an investor's profits and potentially reduce the total return below what could be achieved through a less expensive mutual fund or exchange-traded fund (ETF).